 But the most compelling aspect of Rise, the part that you should keep in mind while watching, is that it’s loosely based on a true story.
 The story was inspired by a 2013 book called Drama High by Michael Sokolove, which he wrote after spending two years at his old high school in Levittown, Pennsylvania.
 The book’s central figure — its protagonist, if a nonfiction book could have one — is Lou Volpe, the dynamic, visionary teacher who headed the school’s drama program for over 40 years.

 Volpe’s career was extraordinary for a number of reasons.
-For one, Volpe had no prior experience in theater when he became head of the school’s drama department (the prior head had just left Harry S. Truman high, and the principal needed a replacement).
-He loved theater, but he had never actually participated in any aspect of a production.
-For his first show, the 21-year-old Volpe decided to put on an avant-garde production of Sophocles’ Antigone, and cast his students in green trash bags and aluminum foil.
-After that first production, Volpe committed himself to filling in his knowledge gap, taking classes in nearby colleges and summer theater programs.
+For one, Volpe had no prior experience in theatre when he became head of the school’s drama department (the prior head had just left Harry S. Truman high, and the principal needed a replacement).
+He loved theatre, but he had never actually participated in any aspect of a production.
+For his first show, the 21-year-old Volpe decided to put on an avant-garde production of Sophocles’ Antigone, and cast his students in green rubbish bags and aluminium foil.
+After that first production, Volpe committed himself to filling in his knowledge gap, taking classes in nearby colleges and summer theatre programs.